ewradcliffe/Heritage-Housing/README.md

 * Note that when OverallQual is increased from a rating of 1-2 the price remains static, rather than increasing.
 This is still in line with the hypothesis.
 On all other occassions an increase in rating leads to an increase in price.

 ## Validation
+app.py and all files in the app_pages folder are PEP8 compliant.
+The pass through the Code Institute [PEP8 linter](https://pep8ci.herokuapp.com/) with no errors.

 ## Unfixed Bugs
 There is a dependency issue in the packages in the Code Institute template.
 The below error message appears when they are installed.